supahgreg/cf-for-k8s/docs/platform_operators/system-registry-management.md

   kbld relocate -f ${TMP_DIR}/cf-for-k8s-images.tmp --repository ${PRIVATE_REGISTRY_HOSTNAME}/cf-for-k8s --lock-output ${TMP_DIR}/cf-for-k8s-relocated-images.yml
   ```

-2. If your Kubernetes Nodes are not already configured and able to pull images from the private registry, you will need to configure their credentials in your cf-values.yml to add image-pull-secrets
+2. If your Kubernetes nodes are not already configured and able to pull images from the private registry, you will need to configure their credentials in your `cf-values.yml` to add `image-pull-secrets`.

   ```console
   cat >>${TMP_DIR}/cf-values.yml <<EOF